HariSekhon/Knowledge-Base/informatica.md

 Two different Informatica Cloud environments can share the same EKS context but just specify different namespaces eg. `dev` or `prod`.

+#### WARNING: Informatica Agent automatically updates in the background and new versions enforce Kubernetes version checks which can break Kubernetes jobs

+This means that your working Kubernetes jobs can suddenly break when the informatica agent decides that it is not a supported version any more.

+For example if you're running 1.24 and then informatica agent enforces 1.27 - 1.29 versions, it will refuse to run any jobs.

 ## Connections - Sources and Destinations Integrations

 In the left panel under